 ClubUML is has been an ongoing graduate school project under the order of Northeastern University Graduate School of Engineering.
 The effort of the Spring 2014 team is to provide sustainment to the system by providing upgrades and modernization to ClubUML.
 ClubUML is comprised of several layers of components that build up the entire system.
 The Graphical User Interface (GUI) supports the functionality and visualization to the user.
 The Spring 2014 team identified and prioritized the tasks level of effort during the course of the semester.

+Development Approach

-Sprint Breakdown
+Sprint Overview

 The Spring 2014 Team followed an Agile Development approach to support the development of the Navigation/GUI Development for the semester.
 It is an iterative and incremental approach for development where requirements and solutions are evolved.
 Agile development promotes dynamic planning during development and the delivery of the software.
 As seen in the schedule, there are iterations and code deliveries after a level of effort.
 Each level of effort will consist of different functionality or a big milestone.

 Figure 1: Agile Development

+Each sprint lasts for a two week period and it broken up into 2 chunks with a scrum meeting halfway through the sprint.
+The GUI team members participated within each scheduled scrum meeting throughout the semester.

+Schedule

+The GUI team has allocated the semester in a series of sprints to build and provide capability to the customer.
+Each sprint is designated for a specific capability to be developed, integrated and delivered.
+The team did an analysis of which capabilities should be lined up and implemented within each sprint.
+The following figure depicts the schedule for the entire semester.

+A scrum meeting was a biweekly Tag up of the GUI team internally and also with the entire ClubUML team.
+The purpose of the scrum is to synchronize with all of the team members of each member’s current status.
+The GUI team members thoroughly communicated throughout the scrum, however it is beneficial for them to meet with the entire ClubUML team for an up to date status.

 Sprint 1

 Sprint 1 was contained of one major effort broken down into tasks.
-The goal of Sprint 1 i\was to migrate the existing Tab Navigation to the pages that did not exist the navigation to the user.
+The goal of Sprint 1 was to migrate the existing Tab Navigation to the pages that did not exist the navigation to the user.
 The tasks included:

 1. Identify Code to migrate